Medical clinic

 Choosing the Right Lab Strategy

 We select testing based on what we need to confirm or rule out.
 The goal is relevance, not volume.
+Comprehensive stool analysis can profile bacterial balance and markers of digestive inflammation, which is why we often anchor an acne workup around GI-MAP stool testing for gut and skin clarity.
 When testing is chosen carefully, results are easier to interpret and easier to translate into actions you can sustain.

 Interpretation That Leads to Action